-Grace released a breath she had not realized she had been holding, then turned to watch as Tannicke's diminishing figure disappeared from sight.
+Grace released a breath she had unconsciously been holding, then watched Tannicke's diminishing figure disappear from sight.
 Turning to the river's bank, she quickly slipped out of her soiled shift.
 As the evening chill swept briskly over her skin Grace felt utterly exposed and winced at the gooseflesh that rose up along her bared limbs.
 Yet, the air around her had mantled itself in a soft shroud of greys and violets providing her naked form a vaporous cloak as she stepped into the rippling water and sank herself deep into its murky depths.

 Beneath the surface, Grace's fingertips skimmed over her body feeling each cut, bruise, and welt - cringing at their plenitude.
 As her palms ran across her ribs and hipbones she grimly realized how thin she had grown; how gaunt her already-slender figure had become.

 Grace had never given much thought to her appearance as it was not customary for young Puritan maidens to focus on such vanities.
 However, as she felt the hollows around her bones she could only sadly assume her form mimicked that of a scarecrow as opposed to a hale, agreeable young woman.

 As she smoothed a hand across the place where her heart resided, the image of Tannicke's lazy grin bestowed upon here mere moments ago sprang into her mind's eye.
 Immediately Grace quelled the stir of emotions it again triggered within her.
 Yet, before the image was securely locked away, she shyly allowed the more girlish parts of herself to wonder if her own presence could ever set the tall native's pulse to beating as he had done so effortlessly to her own.